martin-stepwolf/pugstagram-svelte-sapper/README.md

 - Create, use and link components.
 - Get data from an API (by [@gndx Oscar Barajas](https://gndx.dev/)).
 - Use of store to save data and use or update it anywhere.
+- Manage routes and create a service worker.
 - Deploy in Netlify.

 ## Getting Started :rocket: